 The Advent Feast at the Basilica!
 This Hungarian market is indeed a must-do in late November – December.
 Europe’s biggest 3D light show happens here at night which is unmissably beautiful!
 Apart from being one of the most beautiful markets in the whole of Europe, the Budapest Christmas market is also an eco-friendly market.
 All cutlery and paper utensils used are recycled.
 There are charity concerts, dance shows, and skating rinks.
 Don’t forget to taste the traditional lentil soup made for New Year’s Day if you are around on the 1st of January.

 — Prague —

 Prague’s Old Town is one of the most impressive Christmas markets you would witness.
-The Christmas market in the Old town not only hosts a huge Christmas tree adorned with fancy Christmas ornaments but also the nativity scene.
-You can enjoy some amazing Czech food, hot mulled wine at the numerous wooden stalls while listening to live Czech music amidst the beautiful Gothic architecture.
+The Christmas market in the Old town not only hosts a huge Christmas tree adorned with fancy Christmas ornaments but also a nativity scene.
+You can enjoy some amazing Czech food, and hot mulled wine at the numerous wooden stalls while listening to live Czech music amidst the beautiful Gothic architecture.
 There are numerous events and carols to keep you entertained.
-Don’t forget to try the “trdelník, “Prague Ham” , Bramboraky ( Potato Pancakes) and Eggnog.
+Don’t forget to try the “trdelník, “Prague Ham”, Bramboraky ( Potato Pancakes), and Eggnog.